Beverley ME/CFS/Fibro & PVFS Support group

-Sheffield ME Group
+Sheffield ME and Fibromyalgia Group

 Contact: Chris Wintle – Outreach Officer

 Sheffield Yoga for ME/CFS

 The classes offer very gentle yoga, consisting of gentle stretching postures optional), breathing and relaxation techniques with an emphasis on conserving energy.
 Most of the time is spent lying down.

 Classes are held weekly on Friday mornings in Millhouses.
 Additional ‘lyengar yoga' classes are held every Tuesday afternoon in Walkley.
 Free transport is available.

 Sheffield Yoga for ME/CFS is an independent charity that celebrated its 10th anniversary on 27 January 2012.
-If you would like to read about their celebration event, please click HERE.
+If you would like to read about their celebration event, please click here.

 Group facilitators: Anne Clews and Jill Lawson